Author Guidelines

 -

-Full names of all authors (first name, middle initial if applicable, and family name);
+Full names of all authors (first name, middle initial if applicable, and family name).

 -

-Author affiliations, identified by numeric superscripts;
+Author affiliations, clearly identified by numeric superscripts.

 -

-Full contact details of the corresponding author (name, postal address, telephone, e-mail);
+Full contact details of the corresponding author (name, postal address, telephone, e-mail).

 -